genesiscommunitysuccess/docs/docs/tutorials/building-an-application/basic-auditing.md

 ### Updating the state machine to use auditing

 Next you need to change the insert, and modify methods in the **TradeStateMachine.kts** file.
-We need to change their method signatures to use the AsyncMultiEntityReadWriteGenericSupport parameter and the `internalState.withTransaction(transaction) { }` code block.
-An example can be found below:
+Specifically, each method must be edited so that the method signature uses the **AsyncMultiEntityReadWriteGenericSupport** parameter and the `internalState.withTransaction(transaction) { }` code block.
+For example:

 ```kotlin {2,5,10,12,20,23}
     suspend fun insert(